cloudfoundry-incubator/diego-ci/README.md

 #### bootstrap_environment

-This file contains exportable environment variables your aws default region and access/secret keys.
+This script should export your aws default region and access/secret keys as environment variables.
 The `AWS_ACCESS_KEY_ID` key must match your aws IAM user's access key id and the `AWS_SECRET_ACCESS_KEY` is the private key generated during the IAM user creation.

-Ex:
+eg:
 ```
 export AWS_DEFAULT_REGION=us-east-1
 export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxxxxxx